 Instead of tape, you can also use a needle, but make sure to pin it through the outer edge of the ootheca, where no eggs lie.

-Keep the ootheca at a place that is cool enough to simulate winter.
+Keep the ootheca in a place that is cool enough to simulate winter or rainy season depending on the species.
 You can just leave it outdoors if it is cold outside, or in the refrigerator.
 Be sure to spray a bit of purified water on the ootheca to prevent it from drying out.
 You can also put some kind of wet substrate on the bottom of your containers, such as paper or cloth to keep the humidity high.

 If you live in a tropical region and it’s warm outside, anyways, you can just let them hatch, whenever you want.
 If you don’t want them to hatch right away, or simply delay hatching for a few days, you can keep them in a refrigerator.

 They will hatch within four to six weeks when you bring them indoors, so be sure to leave them in the cold until spring arrives.
 If they hatch, and you have to place to put them or release them in the cold outside, they will die.
 Therefore encouraging hatching if it’s still cold outside is not a good idea.

 Once they are hatched, you can release them into your backyard.

 They are carnivores and do a tremendous job of keeping the garden free from pests.
 This will allow you to do without any pesticide use in the future.
 Also, if you want to attract praying mantis, you can avoid any pesticides as praying mantis are very sensitive and will avoid any pesticides.

 If you don’t want to release them or keep a few of your baby praying mantis, you should separate them after their first molt.
 They are carnivores and tend to kill and eat each other.